-Chest drains are sometimes necessary after a lung or pleural biopsy.
+Chest drains are necessary after lung surgery.
 Their job is to remove any fluid and air which can collect in the chest cavity.

 The drain is a one way system that draws fluid and air out, and stops it from going back into the chest.
-The chest drain is a tube with one end in your chest cavity and the other attached to a chest drain pump.
+The chest drain is a tube which has one end in your chest cavity and the other attached to a chest drain pump.
 The tube is held in place by a stitch.
 The drain pump controls the amount of suction applied to the drain and measures how much air is leaking out.
 The amount of suction applied to your chest drains may be changed as you recover from your operation.